 8. What if I don’t have soap?

-Using chlorinated water or hand sanitizer that contains at least 60 per cent alcohol are the best second options if you do not have soap and running water.
-In cases where these are not available, using soapy water or ash may help remove bacteria, though not as effectively.
+In the absence of soap and running water, using hand sanitizer that contains at least 60 per cent alcohol is the best second option.
+Using soapy water or ash may help remove bacteria, though not as effectively.
 If these methods are used, it is important to wash your hands as soon as possible when you do have access to handwashing facilities, and avoid contact with people and surfaces in the meantime.

 9. How else can I help stop the spread of the coronavirus?

-- Use proper sneezing and coughing etiquette: Cover your mouth and nose with a flexed elbow or tissue when coughing or sneezing, dispose of used tissue immediately, and wash your hands
+- Use proper sneezing and coughing etiquette: cover your mouth and nose with a flexed elbow or tissue when coughing or sneezing; dispose of used tissues immediately and wash your hands

 - Avoid touching your face (mouth, nose, eyes)